-Born and raised in Saint John, Mary-Eileen continues to make her home on the “West side” with her three children.
-When she is not at work she is happily consumed by all of her family’s various activities, a host of minor sports and the many parties and celebrations she loves to host.
+Born and raised in Saint John, Mary-Eileen continues to make her home on the “West side” with her partner Greg and their blended family of amazing teens and young adults.
+When she is not at work she is happily consumed by all of her family’s various activities, and the many parties and celebrations she and Greg love to host.

 Mary-Eileen is a well respected member of the New Brunswick legal community and achieved early career “success” in litigation.
 As her practice grew, however, so did Mary-Eileen’s awareness that non-adversarial and interest-based processes yield far more benefits for most families in crisis than did positional negotiations and/or litigation.
 This awareness inspired her to undertake collaborative law, mediation and coaching training and to incorporate these skills and ideas into her family law practice and every aspect of her business life.

 Mary-Eileen brings a dynamic, committed approach to her specialty areas of family law, real estate law, wills and estates.
 She has a unique way of fusing a client’s ideas for problem solving with her own rich fund of professional wisdom and experience – all combined to arrive at the resolution that is customized to each unique client and family.